Compare Rates

 This also holds for their height, weight, tobacco use or not.
 Also, having hazardous occupations or sports that could take their life.
 These dangerous occupations and sports can also change your health classifications.
 Since each person’s possible risk can vary, the application has to be broken down into these risk categories.

-An Example of Underwriting Classes
+Examples of Underwriting Classes

 On the other hand, Bob is a 30-year-old cigarette smoker.
 He works as a chainsaw operator for a logging company.
-He skydives as a hobby and drinks over six mixed drinks daily would be a much greater life insurance risk.
+He skydives as a hobby and drinks over six mixed drinks daily and would be a much greater life insurance risk.
 The life insurance company would take a much greater gamble than our other example with Joe.

 Bob may only qualify for a “Standard” health classification.
 As you can see, these two people would have a health class reflecting a considerable difference in premiums.